javichur/alexa-skill-clean-code-template/README.md

 23. Mock info `/data/mocks`.

+24. Tests e2e added.
+Use `npm run e2e-test`.
+You must get a free access token for a virtual device in <https://apps.bespoken.io/dashboard/virtualdevice> and paste it in `testing.json` file.

-24. Deploy using Alias and Lambda versions.
+25. Deploy using Alias and Lambda versions.
 // TODO

 ## Known problems